ISR vs SSG vs CSR Routing

 }

-- SEO Impact: Ensures deterministic HTML delivery for crawlers while enabling background cache updates without full build triggers.
+- SEO Impact: Ensures deterministic HTML delivery for crawlers at instant TTFB, with no per-request server work.

 - Validation: Execute